EPCCed/archer2-gpu-course/section-2.05/README.md

     /* threads 1, 3, 5 ... *.
   }
 ```
 may cause serialisation.
-For this reason you may see things
+If half the threads in a warp process even numbers and the other half process odd numbers, the warp will first execute the instructions for even numbers while the odd-number threads are idle, and then execute the instructions for odd numbers while the even-number threads are idle.
+This results in inefficient use of the GPU's resources.

-like
+For this reason you may see things like
 ```c
   int tid = blockIdx.x*blockDim.x + threadIdx.x;